Vers-AI/versusai-sc2-bot-template/README.md

 ##### Starcraft 2 Maps

 Download the Starcraft 2 Maps from [here](https://github.com/Blizzard/s2client-proto#downloads).
-The maps must be present in the root of the maps folder for the purposes of this tutorial.
+The maps must be present in the **root** of the Starcraft 2 maps folder for the purposes of this tutorial.

 ## Creating your bot
 ### Setup